jlyonsmith/HowTo/Procedures/Certificate_Authority.md

 openssl x509 -req -in my.domain.csr -CA ../root/myCA.crt -CAkey ../root/myCA.key -CAcreateserial -out my.domain.crt -days 730 -sha256 -extfile my.domain.cnf -extensions v3_req
 ```

 `-CAcreateserial` just causes a random number to be used as the certificate serial number.
+It will get written to a file named `.srl` in the same directory.

 This certificate lasts 2 years.
 You'll take the files `my.domain.key` and `my.domain.crt` and install them on your server.
+You can use this exact same command to renew a certificate when the old one expires, using any new `.cnf` file that the requester sent, or the old one if that's all you have.
+Note, there is no date information in the `.cnf` file.

-Don't forget that for web servers such as `nginx`, this certificate needs to be concatenated together into a _chained certificate bundle_ before deployment.
+Don't forget that for web servers such as `nginx`, this certificate needs to be concatenated together into a *chained certificate bundle* before deployment.
 You do this by concatenating the site certificate with the CA certificate (in that order), e.g.:

 ```sh
 cat my.domain.crt ../root/MyCA.crt > my.domain/my.domain.fullchain.crt